joshuaulrich/fosstrading/content/post/adaptive-asset-allocation-extended/index.md

 replication results, though the 2022 drawdown did decrease the annualized return by \~1%.

-Note that this portfolio's OOS results are very similar to the replication results through the end of 2021.
-That suggests the 2022 bear market is the main cause of the differences between the replication and OOS results in this case.
+Note that this portfolio's results from 2015-2021 are very similar to the replication results through the end of 2014.
+That suggests the 2022 bear market is the main cause for the lower return in the OOS results.

 ### 2. Equal risk contribution using all asset classes

 The next portfolio assumes the investor has some knowledge of each asset's risk, but still no knowledge of relative performance or correlations.
-So each asset in this portfolio is given a weight proportional to its relative risk, and each asset contributes the same amount of risk to the overall portfolio.
+So each asset in this portfolio is given a weight proportional to its historical relative risk, with the hope that each asset will contribute the same amount of risk to the overall portfolio in the future.
 <!-- new line for spacing -->

 ``` r